railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_treatment.rst

 	These roles may overlap (so the same person who approves your accounting group's expenses may also be responsible for creating invoices).

-	To find out more about the management of roles look at chapter 13.
+	To find out more about the management of roles look at :ref:`ch-config`.

 The department manager can then approve the expenses, which automatically creates a supplier invoice in the employee's name so that the employee can be reimbursed.
 An analytic account is coded onto